HTTP5214-Winter2023/Pluto/andrew/AndrewBarker-Review-Feb22.md

 Najib was scrum master, and Andrew took notes.

 Daynal - brainstorming and come up with chess traking idea.
-Shavin - Researching what p[latform he want to use.
+Shavin - Researching what platform he want to use.
 Leaning towards Spotify.
 Najib - researching, deciding if wants to track multiple sports or just one.
 Gajendra - working on wire framing and researching on OTP web app developing Andrew - searching for docs and articles re js in logic x.
 Reach out to some friends who know a little about it.